 TEXT Tanya Southcott

-Tanya Southcott is a Montreal-based architect and writer.
+Tanya Southcott is an intern architect living and working in Vancouver.